desiby/stelligent-u/00-dev-environment/README.md

 your laptop and the access you have in the Cloud9 environment?
 What other methods are there to provide this level of access without using keys?_

-><span style="color:green">keys are already configured automatically in cloud9 and are the same on the local enviroment.</span>
+>keys are already configured automatically in cloud9 and are the same on the local enviroment.

 #### Task